-Management and Coordination of RSE is the responsibility of Judith Hollywood.
-The Governor with responsibility for RSE is \\\.
+Management and Coordination of RSHE is the responsibility of Lucy Edmunds.
 The Head teacher has overall responsibility for the RSE policy and its implementation in school.
-This responsibility includes liaison with the Governing Body, parents and the Local Authority.
+This responsibility includes liaison with the Governing Body, parents and Red Kite Learning Trust.